Understanding and managing cystinuria in dogs

 Inheritance patterns

-Inheritance of the SLC3A1 mutation follows an autosomal recessive pattern, meaning a dog must inherit both copies of the mutated gene from its parents to develop the disease.
-The SLC7A9 mutation shows incomplete recessive inheritance, which means that heterozygous carriers can also develop symptoms.
+The inheritance of the SLC3A1 mutation follows an autosomal recessive pattern, meaning that a dog must inherit both copies of the mutated gene from its parents to develop the disease.
+The SLC7A9 mutation exhibits an incomplete recessive inheritance pattern, meaning that heterozygous carriers can also develop symptoms.

 Inheritance of cystinuria mutations in dogs